Development and Testing of Sanfilippo Types A, B

 Assoc.
 Prof. Lardelli has significant experience using zebrafish to study an inherited early-onset form of Alzheimer’s disease, which occurs before the age of 65.
 Using these Alzheimer’s zebrafish models, he has found that disrupted iron absorption may contribute to neurodegeneration.
 Now, he will translate knowledge gained from his Alzheimer’s studies into the Sanfilippo realm, including whether iron absorption may also contribute to Sanfilippo symptoms.

-Victoria Bowring, CEO of the Sanfilippo Children’s Foundation, said: “These new zebrafish will serve as additional tools for researchers to study Sanfilippo and explore potential treatments.
-We are very excited for Michael to join the Sanfilippo research community and apply his expertise in Alzheimer’s to further Sanfilippo research.”
+These new zebrafish will serve as additional tools for researchers to study Sanfilippo and explore potential treatments.
+We are very excited for Michael to join the Sanfilippo research community and apply his expertise in Alzheimer’s to further Sanfilippo research.

-“Through a collaborative, united effort between these fields, we hope to develop a greater understanding of the dementias as a whole, which can be used to identify new therapies,” added Founder and Director of the foundation, Megan Donnell.
+“Through a collaborative, united effort between these fields, we hope to develop a greater understanding of the dementias as a whole, which can be used to identify new therapies,” said Founder and Director of the foundation, Megan Donnell.

 Assoc.
 Prof. Michael Lardelli has over 30 years of experience as a geneticist, with the last 18 of those involved in Alzheimer’s Disease research.
 His laboratory at the University of Adelaide is the world’s leading laboratory using zebrafish to investigate Alzheimer’s Disease.
 Throughout his career, he has used model organisms and cutting edge genetic techniques to answer key questions about human diseases.